XTreePath: A generalization of XPath to handle real world structural variation: Evaluation

-Using our new domain entropy measurement introduced in \S \ref{sec:shiftanalysis} we plot the entropy per domain over all vertical markets in Figure \ref{fig:entropyxtpathXpath} for XPath and XTPath.
-The difference in trendline can be clearly observed between the two.
-As the entropy increases XTPath is able to maintain performance while XPath degrades.
+Using our new domain entropy measurement introduced in Section \S \ref{sec:shiftanalysis} we plot the entropy per domain over all vertical markets in Figure \ref{fig:entropyxtpathXpath} for XPath and XTreePath.
+As the entropy increases XTreePath is able to maintain performance while XPath degrades.
 The higher a domain entropy value is, the more changes in HTML elements occur.
-XTPath is more robust than XPath when dealing with shifts.
+XTreePath is more robust than XPath when dealing with shifts.